 Minerals: There is no O&G production on the ranch or in the immediate area.
-Buyer will assume responsibility and expenses associated with a mineral ownership report if one is desired.
+Owner will reserve the fractional mineral interest currently owned, but convey all surface rights associated with the property.

 Utilities: United Cooperative Services provides electrical service to the ranch.

 School District: Hico Independent School District

 Deed Restrictions: As terms of a sale some deed restrictions will apply.
 Contact agent for more information.